whateverusername0/VRTRAKILL/README.md

 3. Awful/missing HTC Vive, Index, etc. controller bindings:
   - Since I don't have those controllers you gotta make your own.
 It's pretty simple, there's no cryptic words in actions' names :)
   - Also if you wanna help you can always send me your controller bindings via discord or whatever and I'll set them as defaults so no more people have to suffer.
+4. OverflowException when launching the game:
+  - Get an already patched version of globalgamemanagers from [releases](https://github.com/whateverusername0/VRTRAKILL/releases) and paste it in your ULTRAKILL_Data folder, after that delete the VRPatcher from BepInEx/patchers
-4. Literally any other problem, or recommendations to fixing them yourself:
+5. Literally any other problem, or recommendations to fixing them yourself:
   - If you have other mods enabled (like ultraballing, middle finger or sniper rifle), try disabling/removing them and see if things work.

 ## Default controller bindings: